NASA-AMMOS/3DTilesRendererJS/README.md

 ## Adding DRACO Decompression Support

 Adding support for DRACO decompression within the GLTF files that are transported in B3DM and I3DM formats.
 The same approach can be used to add support for KTX2 and DDS textures.
+There are different builds of the draco decoder, pick the appropriate one depending on your model type.
+[More info](https://github.com/mrdoob/three.js/tree/dev/examples/jsm/libs/draco)

 ```js